rizdaprasetya/mt-alt-doc/en/disbursement/overview.md

 <!-- @TODO: add visual to explain the diff  -->

 ### Aggregator
-Using the aggregator scheme, a partner will have a deposit account that can be topped up from time to time using various channels.
-Any payout will be done from this deposit account as the source of funds.
+Using the aggregator scheme, a partner will have a deposit account balance that can be topped up from time to time using various channels.
+Any payout will be done from this balance as the source of funds.

 Aggregator scheme is characterized by the following:
 - Source of funds comes from Midtrans’ bank accounts;